Berserk-Games/Tabletop-Simulator-API/docs/wait.md

     * [<span class="tag fun"></span>](types.md#function) **timeoutFunc**: The function that that triggers if the timeout amount is met.
         * {>>Optional, defaults to no function being triggered if a timeout happens.<<}

+!!!warning
+    **conditionFunc** is checked every frame, try to make this function as simple as possible to avoid performance issues.
+If complicated logic here is required, [Wait.time()](#time) can be used as a more controllable alternative.

 Example without a timeout:
 ``` Lua
 --Watches a die until it comes to rest, then print its result